 Taking herbal medicines for period pain may not be suitable for you and your health.
 It is advised that you talk with your healthcare provider before trying herbal medicine.

-If you experience severe menstrual cramps that interfere with daily life, or don’t respond to pain relief, this could be an indication of underlying condition, so please speak with your healthcare provider.
+If you experience severe menstrual cramps that interfere with daily life or don’t respond to pain relief, this could be an indication of an underlying condition, so please speak with your healthcare provider before trying any natural remedies for period pain.